 All MBA (Social Impact) courses are ANZSOG approved as electives within their EMPA (Exec.
 Master of Public Administration).

-Students of the Graduate Certificate in Social Impact at Swinburne can take their studies to the Masters level by seamlessly joining a pathway to a Master of Social Investment & Philanthropy.
+Students of the Graduate Certificate in Social Impact at Swinburne can take their studies to the Masters level by seamlessly joining a pathway to a Master of Social Impact.

 CSI also offers undergraduate subjects at UNSW Australia (Creating Social Change: From Innovation to Impact) and The University of Western Australia (Changing the World: Social Innovation, Finance and Enterprise).